jason301c/slack-payment-bot/README.md

 # Slack Payment Link Bot

-This Slack bot allows you to generate real Airwallex and Stripe payment links directly from your Slack workspace using slash commands.
+This Slack bot allows you to generate real Airwallex and Stripe payment links directly from your Slack workspace using slash commands and interactive modals.

 ## Client Setup